Jeroenhulshof/PHP-docker-skeleton/readme.md

 ### Create /src folder

-This docker compose file mounts the /src folder to /usr/share/nginx/html within nginx.
+This docker compose file mounts the hosts /src folder to nginx /usr/share/nginx/html folder.
+The /src folder should be used as root folder for your PHP application.

 ```
 mkdir /src